I've had my Amiga 1200 for may years. Over time it has gathered quite a few expansions.

 to do now is dangerous for real.
 If something goes wrong here it won't just break the computer.
 It could

 kill you!
-Do not do this unless you are experienced with high voltage installations.
+Don't do this unless you are experienced with high voltage installations.
 Make sure you have

 a working ground breaker and pull the plug to the computer again!